Media

 The Smithsonian views internships as learning experiences for students who haven’t had as many opportunities to gain real-world experience outside school.
 For that reason, we try to keep them open to students at earlier stages of their professional development.

-Whom should I request to write recommendation letters?
+Whom should I request to write recommendation letter?

 Any mentor figure outside of your family who can comment on your motivation and approach toward work.
 College professors or former supervisors (for paid or unpaid/volunteer positions) are both good examples.
 Don’t feel pressured to have someone in a certain field, like ecology or journalism, write your recommendation.
 It’s most important to have someone who knows you as a person and can comment on the intangibles: your work ethic, your drive, your ability to work with others and your reliability.

-What if my recommendation writers don’t meet the Feb.
+What if my recommendation writer doesn’t meet the Feb.
 15 deadline?

 SERC generally allows a 2-week grace period for recommendation letters to come in, since we know this part of the process is partly beyond the applicant’s control.
 It’s always best to give your recommenders plenty of notice and encourage them to submit their letters by the deadline.
 Many times the email link sent to referees goes into spam folder and is missed, so please remind your referees to check those folders as well.

-What if one of my recommendation writers is having trouble submitting their letter in SOLAA?
+What if my recommendation writer is having trouble submitting their letter in SOLAA?

 Have your recommender email their letter directly to Alison Cawood (CawoodA@si.edu), noting whose application the letter goes with.
 We will be able to upload their letter to your application in SOLAA.